Satisfactory Academic Progress Policy

 Monitoring of Academic Progress

 The cumulative grade point average, pace of progression, and maximum credit hour limitation are monitored each term.
-UHV advisors monitor the student’s who have at least 105 completed courses to identify who has or will be completing the academic program during the upcoming or current term.
+UHV advisors monitor the students who have at least 120 completed courses to identify who has or will be completing the academic program during the upcoming or current term.
 If a student has completed his/her program, the academic advisor will notify the Financial Aid Specialist.

 If any student fails to meet one of the SAP quantitative or qualitative measures, the student will be placed on financial aid warning for one term.
 If the student does not meet the measures at the end of the following term in which the student was on warning, the student will be placed on financial aid suspension.
 Students on financial aid suspension will not be eligible to receive any form of financial assistance.
 Records used to monitor satisfactory academic progress will be filed in the student’s financial aid electronic folder.
-Students are able to view their Satisfactory Academic Progress on the myUHV Self Service website.
+Students will be able to view their Satisfactory Academic Progress on the myUHV Self Service website.
 Email notifications will be sent to the student’s UHV email account when they have been placed on Warning status.

 All students not meeting the satisfactory academic requirements will be notified by mail stating that they have been placed on financial aid suspension.
 The letter will contain the website link to the Satisfactory Academic Progress Policy and a link to the SAP Appeal Form.
 Students who have questions or concerns about the situation are welcome to speak with the Financial Aid Specialist who monitors SAP or they may appeal the suspension.